SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: SMILE-UHURA Challenge

-In addition to the main test volumes from both datasets, an extra ToF-MRA volume, acquired with an isotropic resolution of 150 µm, was provided to the expert.
+In addition to the main test volumes from both datasets, an additional ToF-MRA volume, acquired with prospective motion correction at an isotropic resolution of 150 µm (29 years old male volunteer), was provided to the experts.
 Due to the size of this volume and computational constraints, not all methods could segment it.
 Consequently, this volume was not included in the primary decision-making process but was used as an additional evaluation to judge the generalisability of the methods with respect to image resolution.
+In total 313 segmentations were evaluated by all three raters independently.